TRAFFORD SPECIFIC INFORMATION

-The speed at which symptoms worsen and the way symptoms develop depends on the cause of the dementia, as well as the person’s overall health.
-This means that the symptoms, rate of progress and experience of dementia varies greatly for different people.
+The speed at which a person’s symptoms get worse and the way they develop depends on the cause of the dementia, as well as their overall health.
+This means that the symptoms, the rate of progress and experience of dementia can be different for each person.

-An adult who is experiencing a number of the above symptoms related to dementia may find it difficult to maintain their independence, therefore often requiring help from family or friends, including help with decision making.
+An adult who is experiencing a number of the symptoms related to dementia may find it difficult to keep being independent and may often need help from family or friends, including help to make decisions.

-If a person – or their family or friends – is worried that they may be developing dementia, they should seek medical advice.
-Following investigations, early diagnosis can help people get the right treatment, care and support, and help those close to them to prepare and plan ahead.
-With treatment, care and support many adults lead active and fulfilled lives.
+If a person – or their family or friends – is worried that they may be developing dementia, in the first instance they should see their GP.
+Following investigations, early diagnosis can help people get the right treatment, care and support and help those close to them to prepare and plan ahead.
+With treatment, care and support many adults can lead active and fulfilled lives.